SCHOOL

 Leadership in Real Environments

 The CREED School of Leadership experience as a model for developing leaders — in schools and beyond.
-For corporate leadership and education leadership audiences.
+For corporate and education leadership audiences.

 Keynote address (45–60 minutes)